balsedie/trilomorph/README.md

 - [ ] upload the metadata

-  Go the [specimens' metadata file](/main/trilomorph.yaml) and press the "edit" button.
+  Go the [specimens' metadata file](/main/trilomorph.yaml) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).

-  **Important:** if this is your first time contributing to Trilomorph, github will tell you that it will create a new fork of this
+  **Important:** if this is your first time contributing to Trilomorph, github will give a [message](https://figshare.com/ndownloader/files/40539905/preview/40539905/preview.jpg) telling you that need to fork of this repository.
+Go ahead and **press "Fork this repository"**.
+It might also [tell you that your fork is outdate](https://figshare.com/ndownloader/files/40539920/preview/40539920/preview.jpg).
+Don't worry, just **press "Update your fork"**.

   Once editing the metadata file, paste the **new filled form(s)** in the second line (below the two hyphens [--])

-  Then
+After pasting the new form(s):

-  * press the "commit changes..." button which will open a small window
+  * press the "commit changes..." button which will open a [small window](https://figshare.com/ndownloader/files/40539908/preview/40539908/preview.jpg)
-  * press "propose changes" button.
-The github page will now have the heading **"Comparing changes"**.
+  * press "propose changes".
+The github page will now have the [heading **"Comparing changes"**](https://figshare.com/ndownloader/files/40539902/preview/40539902/preview.jpg).
   * press "Create pull request".

 After pressing the button the github page will now have the heading **Open a pull request**

-In this page you will have a [field](https://docs.github.com/assets/cb-33734/mw-1440/images/help/pull_requests/select-bar.webp) where you have upload the following files:
+In this page you will have a [field](https://docs.github.com/assets/cb-33734/mw-1440/images/help/pull_requests/select-bar.webp) where **you _must upload_ the following files**:

-- [ ] upload the picture file
+- [ ] upload the picture file(s)

   <sup>Please note that the maximum size for images is 10MB</sup>

-- [ ] upload the landmark file
+- [ ] upload the landmark file(s)

-  <sup>After uploading both files the filed should look like this.</sup>
+Once you've uploaded the files, the field will look like [this](https://figshare.com/ndownloader/files/40539917/preview/40539917/preview.jpg).
+You can alsi take a look at the [preview tab](https://figshare.com/ndownloader/files/40539911/preview/40539911/preview.jpg) to make sure that the image(s) have been uploaded correctly.

+**Then you must press the "Create pull request" button**.

+The final step should look something similar to [this](https://figshare.com/ndownloader/files/40539914/preview/40539914/preview.jpg)

 ### Wait for file revison and acceptance
 - [X] select the specimen
 - [X] select the picture